Burscheid: Government

-Transportation
+Geography

 Burscheid is on the A1 Autobahn, and federal highway (Bundesstraße) 51 travels through the town.
 The Verkehrsverbund Rhein-Sieg and Verkehrsverbund Rhein-Ruhr both operate bus lines that stop in Burscheid.

-Neighboring communities

 Burscheid is within 15 kilometers of both Solingen and Leverkusen.

 Sub-communities

 Bellinghausen - Benninhausen - Berghamberg - Berringhausen - Blasberg - Dierath - Dünweg - Dürscheid - Großbruch - Großhamberg - Grünscheid - Heddinghofen - Hilgen - Kaltenherberg - Kämersheide - Kippekofen - Kleinhamberg - Kuckenberg - Lungstraße - Nagelsbaum - Oberlandscheid - Oberwietsche - Ösinghausen- Repinghofen - Rötzinghofen - Sträßchen.

 Hilgen (or Burscheid-Hilgen) is the second largest and most significant sub-community, next to the main town center (Burscheid itself).
 Hilgen is on the town's border with Wermelskirchen and has many of its own shops and restaurants.
 Most sub-communities in Burscheid are easily reachable by foot or bicycle.

 Services

 Burscheid has its own public schools, swimming pool and volunteer fire department.